George Gabet: Ordination

-Gabet was ordained a deacon in 1996 by Bishop Wolfgang Haas, then Bishop of Chur-Zurich, Switzerland.
+Gabet was ordained a deacon in 1996 by Bishop Wolfgang Haas, the Bishop of Chur-Zurich, Switzerland.

-Gabet requested to be ordained in his home diocese, rather than in Bavaria, to allow his large extended family to attend.
-In 1997 he was ordained priest by John Michael D'Arcy Bishop of the Diocese of Fort Wayne–South Bend at the Cathedral of the Immaculate Conception.
+Gabet asked to be ordained in his home diocese, rather than in Bavaria, to allow his large extended family to attend.
+In 1997, he was ordained priest by John Michael D'Arcy Bishop of the Diocese of Fort Wayne–South Bend at the Cathedral of the Immaculate Conception.

 Priestly assignments

 After his ordination, Gabet was initially assigned to the Community of St. Peter in the Diocese of Tulsa, Oklahoma.
 In 1998, he was transferred to St. Patrick’s Parish in the Archdiocese of Omaha, Nebraska, where he served for two years.
-He was the predecessor of Eric Flood at St. Patrick's.
 Following his time in Omaha, he returned to the Diocese of Tulsa, serving as pastor of the Parish of St. Peter for three years.

 FSSP North American District Superior position

 After seven years as a priest, Gabet was appointed North American district superior of the FSSP by the Superior General, Arnaud Devillers, overseeing FSSP communities in the United States and Canada.
 During his four-year tenure, the FSSP opened 11 new apostolates across the United States.
 Gabet also helped establish the Our Lady of Guadalupe Seminary in Denton, Nebraska.

 In February 2008, Gabet submitted a request to step down from his role as District Superior, which was accepted by the Superior General, John Berg, with the consent of the General Council.
 He was succeeded by Eric Flood.